oddbird/oddsite/content/2017/03/06/pattern-making.rst

     }
   }

-That may not be a daily use-case, but it can come in handy for automating repetative patterns.
+That may not be a common use-case, but it can come in handy for automating repetitive patterns.
 More important to OddBird's daily use, we can also automate some basic style guides with very little effort —